top of page

 My Role

-In collaboration with a third-party research agency, I developed the recruitment criteria and interview questions for a study on general productivity enhancement.
-Upon reviewing the report, I identified a pressing need for improvements to the app.
+Collaborating with a third-party research agency, I developed the recruitment criteria and interview questions for a study on general productivity enhancement.
+Upon reviewing the report, I identified a pressing need for improvements to the notes app - collaboration feature.

-To address this, I worked alongside Headquarter UX designers, NJ office UX designers, and PM colleagues, to ideate potential solutions.
-I also collaborated with R&D to further ensure that proposed design solutions were feasible and incorporated their feedback into the final design presentation, which was presented to the VP.
+To address this, I worked alongside headquarters UX designers, NJ office UX designers, and PM colleagues, to ideate potential solutions.
+I also collaborated with R&D to ensure the proposed design solutions were feasible and incorporated their feedback into the final design presentation, which was presented to the VP.

-As a result, the proposed idea was selected for further development by the note app team and was released in beta version in March 2023.
+As a result, the shared notes feature was successfully launched in the beta version in March 2023.

 There is a demand, but why don’t our users use Samsung notes for collaboration?